ifelajulo/oss-enterprise/README.md

 # Getting Started with Open Source in the Enterprise

-Welcome to our course on **Getting Started with Open Source in the Enterprise**.
-We are excited to join you in this journey and look forward to helping you meet your OSS goals.
+Welcome to the course on **Getting Started with Open Source in the Enterprise**.
+We are excited to have  you  join in this journey and look forward to helping you meet your OSS goals.

 ### How It Works